-2.11.1 With the current resource level and the implementation of the new process for initial investigation and prioritisation it is anticipated that a target of 10 properties returned to use each year with two enforcement cases formally initiated can be achieved with a slight risk to this in the year 2015/16 as the new Environmental Health system is implemented.

-2.11.2 Work on the website, member involvement and developments e.g., to the PLACE project may be further delayed.

-NB.
-Formal initiation of an enforcement case will be the point at which formal approval to proceed is received for an Empty Dwelling Management Order, Compulsory Purchase Order or Enforced Sale to recover a Council debt.

-2.11.3 To increase the number of properties actively targeted would require additional resource.
+- 2.25 With the current resource level and the implementation of the new process for initial investigation and prioritisation it is anticipated that a target of 10 properties returned to use each year with two enforcement cases formally initiated can be achieved with a slight risk to this in the year 2015/16 as the new Environmental Health database system is implemented. - 2.26 Work on the website, member involvement and developments e.g., to the PLACE project may be further delayed. (ie items 2.18 to 2.23 above) - NB.
+Formal initiation of an enforcement case will be the point at which formal approval to proceed is received for an Empty Dwelling Management Order, Compulsory Purchase Order or Enforced Sale to recover a Council debt. - 2.27 To increase the number of properties actively targeted would require additional resource.

-An additional Empty Homes Officer (0.5 FTE) and an increase in the Assistant Empty Homes officer from 0.2 to 0.4 FTE would allow the target to be increased to 14 properties brought back to use each year with up to 4 enforcement cases formally initiated.

-The Empty Homes Assistant post has enabled some enforcement action and a greater level of contact with empty homes owners.
-It is therefore recommended that the post be made permanent.
+- 2.28 An additional Empty Homes Officer (0.5 FTE) and an increase in the Assistant Empty Homes officer from 0.2 to 0.4 FTE would allow the target to be increased to 14 properties brought back to use each year with up to 4 enforcement cases formally initiated.
+As a two year trial to demonstrate the increase in properties brought back into use the financial implication for this would be £21,400 per annum to be funded from the transformation reserve. - 2.29 The current fixed term contract Empty Homes Assistant post has enabled some enforcement action and a greater consistency of initial contact with empty homes owners.
+It is therefore recommended that the post be made permanent - 3.0 Implications/Consultations - 3.1 Information on any corporate issues and consultation associated with this report can be found within Essential Reference Paper 'A'. - 3.2 A report entitled Proposed Changes to the Empty Homes Strategy was taken to Community Scrutiny Committee on the 17th November 2015 to seek their comments on the proposed options for change to the Empty Homes Strategy for 2015-2020 together with the resource implications and proposed action plan.

-3 Implications/Consultations

-3.1 Information on any corporate issues and consultation associated with this report can be found within Essential Reference Paper 'A'.
+The minutes of this meeting show that this committee supported the proposed change in approach for prioritising and filtering empty property for action.
+Members also supported a recommendation to the Executive that the Empty Homes Assistant post be made permanent and to ask Executive Members to consider an increase in the resources available to Empty Homes to enable them to take on the additional work as set out in the report and action plan.

-Background Papers - None
+Background Papers

+None